Residency Tracks

 Residents with an interest in pursuing a career in investigative dermatology may elect to shorten their clinical training in order to enter the laboratory in the start of their third year.
 Physician-scientists are critical to the vitality of our specialty and many graduates are successful in this career path.

 The Department of Dermatology at the University of Pennsylvania has a long history of training the world’s next clinician leaders, researchers, and educators.
-In conjunction with our mission to further knowledge in our field and improve the health of our patients, we are committed to reducing healthcare disparities and working to combat racism and prejudice in all its forms.
+In conjunction with our mission to further knowledge in our field and improve the health of our patients, we are committed to reducing healthcare disparities and promoting respect for all individuals.

 Pediatric Dermatology Track